Centipede fact sheet – garagun | Field of Mars EEC

 Fast facts – Centipedes

-Diet – Centipedes mainly eat invertebrates such as spiders, slaters and pill bugs.
+Diet – Centipedes are predators.
+They mainly eat other invertebrates such as insects, spiders, worms, slaters, pill bugs and small snails.

 Where do centipedes live?